prebala123/chip-design/index.md

 <details>
 <summary>Extra Details</summary>
 <br>
 In the DE-HNN model, virtual nodes are inserted into the graph to connect nodes within a given partition.
-This partition is identified using the METIS algorithm.
-METIS is well-regarded for its efficiency in handling large-scale graphs and its ability to produce balanced partitions while minimizing inter-partition edge cuts.
-There are two key parameters considered when initializing METIS: `nparts` and `ufactor`.
-The former is self-explanatory - it is the number of partitions the input graph should be divided into.
-The latter controls the permissible imbalance between partition sizes.
+This partition is identified using the METIS algorithm, well-regarded for its efficiency in handling large-scale graphs and producing balanced partitions while minimizing inter-partition edge cuts.
+There are two key parameters considered when initializing METIS: `nparts` and `ufactor`. `nparts` refers to the number of partitions the input graph should be divided into, and `ufactor` controls the permissible imbalance between partition sizes.
 A low ufactor enforces balance, but might hide natural variations in structure; a higher ufactor might let natural clusters emerge even if they are of unequal sizes.
 While the DE-HNN model prioritized balanced partitions, our intuition regarding chip design suggested a higher ufactor may reveal clusters of nodes representing real, cohesive units within the chip.
 <br><br>

 In our experiments, we varied the ufactor from 0 to 900 in steps of 100, and the number of partitions was varied from 10 to 100 in steps of 10.
-This systematic parameter sweep allowed us to evaluate partition quality across a broad spectrum of configurations.
-The quality of a given partitioning is evaluated through the conductance metrics.
+We ran a parameter sweep that allowed us to evaluate partition quality in terms of conductance.
+A lower conductance value indicates that a partition is well-separated from the rest of the graph, suggesting a strong internal cohesion.
+In our approach, both the maximum and average conductance values across partitions are computed.
+The maximum conductance reflects the worst-case quality among all partitions, whereas the average provides an overall measure of separability.
 The results of our parameter sweep are depicted in Figure X. Based on our evaluations, a setting of ufactor = 600 and 10 partitions was identified as optimal for the full graph.
 <br><br>

 Recognizing that the global partitioning might obscure local substructures, we implemented a hierarchical refinement strategy, dubbed ‘Subpartitioning’.
 Following the initial partitioning, each of the 10 partitions was treated as an independent subgraph.
 For each subgraph, we reapplied the same heatmap-based parameter sweep and assessed local partition quality.
 The same parameter settings that were optimal for the global graph were identified as optimal for the subgraphs.
 This multi-level approach allowed us to capture nested modular structures that are characteristic of chip designs.
 This strategy resulted in 1000 “new” graphs, potentially representing functionally cohesive blocks within the chip.
 To mimic the original set of node and net features, we recompute the degree and Laplacian eigenvector for each node and net.
 Though the training set has increased 100-fold, each graph is, on average, 1/100th the size of the original graph.
 This will dramatically cut the computational resources required to train the model.
 Further, we hypothesized that this strategy would allow the model to better understand the common substructures present across different designs, aiding the models generalizability on unseen designs.

 </details>

 ### Hypothesis